amancodeshere/Data-Exfiltration-Prevention/README.md

 ### Usage
 ------------
-DISCLAIMER: **This will block you internet access untill an override/admin password is entered.**
+DISCLAIMER: **This will block your internet access untill an override/admin password is entered.**

 To run the application, follow these steps: